Oxidation annealing effects on the spin-glass-like magnetism and appearance of superconductivity in T*-type La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$CuO$_4$ (0.14 $\leq x \leq$ 0.28): Introduction

 For a further study on the relationship between Cu coordination and the physical properties, other reference systems are important.
 A single-layer T*-type cuprate with CuO$_5$ pyramid coordination, which is formed by alternate stacks of rock-salt layers in the T-type cuprate, and by fluorite layers in the T'-type one along the c-direction, is an isomer of $R_{2}$CuO$_4$.
-Hole-doped Nd$_{2-x-y}$Ce$_x$Sr$_y$CuO$_4$ (NCSCO) was reported as the first T*-type superconductor ($T_{\rm c} \sim 32$ K). \cite{Akimitsu1988, Sawa1989} The AS compound shows insulating or semiconducting behavior even in the heavily hole-doped region \cite{Izumi1989}, and oxidation annealing under high pressure is required for the emergence of superconductivity.
-The main role of annealing was reported to be the repair of oxygen vacancies~\cite{Izumi1989}, which is an opposite method proposed to remove apical oxygens by reduction annealing in T'-type cuprates.
-Therefore, studies on T*-type cuprates combined with those on T- and T'-type ones could provide vital information on the relation between Cu coordination and the physical properties, the essential role of annealing in the variation of magnetism, and the appearance of superconductivity.
+Hole-doped Nd$_{2-x-y}$Ce$_x$Sr$_y$CuO$_4$ (NCSCO) was reported as the first T*-type superconductor ($T_{\rm c} \sim 32$ K). \cite{Akimitsu1988, Sawa1989} The AS compound shows semiconducting behavior even in the heavily hole-doped region \cite{Izumi1989}, and oxidation annealing under high pressure is required for the emergence of superconductivity.
+The main role of annealing was reported to be the repair of oxygen vacancies~\cite{Izumi1989, Border1990}, which is an opposite method proposed to remove apical oxygens by reduction annealing in T'-type cuprates.
 Many T*-type cuprates with different compositions were synthesized after the discovery of SC NCSCO~\cite{Cheong89, Fisk89}.
 However, the physical properties of T*-type cuprates have been left unquestioned for a long time.
 This is because of the difficulties in controlling the crystal growth and in obtaining SC samples by high pressure heat treatment.
 Therefore, T*-type cuprates have been out of mainstream high-$T_{\rm c}$ research.

 Although studies on electronic states in T*-type cuprates are quite limited, an angle-resolved photoemission spectroscopy (ARPES) measurement can clarify the electronic structure of T*-type superconductors\cite{Ino2004}.
 Different features in the ARPES spectra from those for underdoped La$_{2-x}$Sr$_x$CuO$_4$ (LSCO)~\cite{Lanzara2001} with larger magnitude of pseudogap in SmLa$_{0.85}$Sr$_{0.15}$CuO$_{4}$ suggests a distinct doping evolution of the electric structure between T*- and T-type cuprates.
 Thus, the investigation of doping effects on the magnetic properties is important.
 Regarding the magnetism of T*-type cuprates, the three-dimensional magnetic order in the undoped parent La$_{1.2}$Tb$_{0.8}$CuO$_4$ was observed by muon spin rotation/relaxation ($\mu$SR) measurements in the early stage of research\cite{Lappas94}.
 However, to the best of the authors' knowledge, until our recent $\mu$SR measurement on AS La$_{0.9}$Eu$_{0.9}$Sr$_{0.2}$CuO$_4$, no experimental study on magnetism of carrier-doped T*-type cuprates has been reported.
 Therefore, the magnetism in the SC phase and the doping evolution of spin correlations are still unknown.